xCoderSai/xCoderSai/README.md

 ## Hey there! ✨

 I'm xCoderSai, also known as Catherine De Mesa (╯°□°）╯︵ ┻━┻.
 A few of my roles include:
-- Support Intern @ Trill Project (Fall 2020)... now an Associate Support + Partnerships Representative.
 - Support/IT Intern @ SCSC Foundation
-- ...and a previous moderator over at STEM Network Discord Server.
+- previous moderator over at STEM Network Discord Server, previously @ Trill Project

 - I am currently a moderator over at /r/GirlsWhoCode and the affiliated Discord Server!
 Being originally a Psychology Major, I switched over in Fall 2019 -> Cybersecurity, and haven't looked back!